bluekvirus/Stage.js/README.md

 ===================
 <img src="http://img.shields.io/bower/v/stage.js.svg?style=flat" alt="Current Version"></img> <img src="http://img.shields.io/badge/supports-Cordova-3B4854.svg?style=flat" alt="Supports Cordova"></img>

-**Announcement**: Please note that 1.7.7 is the last stable version of our 1.x branch, I am now working on the 2.x branch site and development preparation.
-A complete roadmap in terms of user stories will be available soon.
+**Announcement**: Please note that 1.7.8 will be the last stable release of the 1.x branch, I am now working on the 2.x branch site and development preparation.
+A complete feature listing in terms of user stories will be available soon.

 This project produces **Stage.js** - an infrastructure for building modern web application client with many contexts (e.g a data-heavy administration app).
 In other words, we solve this problem for you: